darrylsosborne/amazon-efs-workshop/workshop/1-create/README.md

 ### Step 3: Create a file system using the Amazon EFS Management Console

-- Use the steps above to create a file system using the Amazon EFS Management Console, except use the following information where appropriate.
+- Use the steps above to create a file system using the Amazon EFS Management Console, except use the following information where appropriate:

 - Choose the other VPC you identified above in the VPC dropdown menu.
 If choosing the recommended value, select the VPC with "...Vpc2..." in the name.

 - Add a tag (key/value) to describe your file system.
-Use the information below to create tags for your file system.
+Use the information below to create a tag for your file system.

 | Key | Value
 | :--- | :---